 - Your overall health and philosophy.
 If you have numerous medical problems, a terminal illness or a very weak heart that hasn't responded to treatment, you might choose not to be resuscitated from sudden cardiac death.

 Tips for proper use and maintenance of AEDs

 - Buy the right AED for you.
 Some AEDs aren't intended for home use, but rather for emergency crews or for installation in public places.
-Don't be lured by unscrupulous websites or other sellers offering AEDs not intended for home use.
+Don't be lured by websites or other sellers offering AEDs not intended for home use.

 See more In-depth

 - Sudden cardiac arrest.
-National Heart, Lung, and Blood Institute. http://www.nhlbi.nih.gov/health/dci/Diseases/scda/scda_all.html.
-Accessed Feb.
-24, 2011.
+National Heart, Lung, and Blood Institute. https://www.nhlbi.nih.gov/health/health-topics/topics/scda#.
+Accessed Jan.
+27, 2017.